Cathedral of Saint Joseph (Wheeling, West Virginia)

-The Cathedral of Saint Joseph of Wheeling or Saint Joseph's Cathedral is the seat of the bishop of the Catholic Diocese of Wheeling-Charleston.
+The Cathedral of Saint Joseph of Wheeling or Saint Joseph's Cathedral is the seat of the bishop of the Catholic Diocese of Wheeling–Charleston.
 In addition to being the seat of the bishop, the cathedral is home to the oldest congregation in the city of Wheeling, West Virginia.
 The cathedral is a contributing property to the East Wheeling Historic District on the National Register of Historic Places.

 The current pastor of the cathedral is the bishop of the Diocese of Wheeling-Charleston, the Most Reverend Mark E. Brennan.
-The current priest in residence is Father Justin Golna.
+The current rector is Father Penumaka "Pen" Manikyalarao and the vice-rector is Father John Soplinski.